 The tenants apply for rental assistance with the Hancock Metropolitan Housing Authority when applications are being accepted.
 The eligible applicants are placed on a waiting list.
-It is sorted by preferences, targeted funds then date/time of application.
-The applicant must be income eligible with a criminal history check completed to verify that there is no illegal drug activity or violent criminal activity within the past 12 months.
+The waiting list is sorted by preferences, targeted funds then date/time of application.
+The applicant must be income eligible with a criminal history check completed to verify that there has been no illegal drug activity or violent criminal activity within the past 12 months.
 Previous assistance history check is completed as well.

 When pulled from the list of applicants, the applicant attends an eligibility interview to determine final income eligibility.
 Then they attend a mandatory briefing session.
-The briefing session will explain the Housing Choice Voucher program rules and regulations.
-The tenants are advised on the proper procedure in finding housing with regards to the bedroom size allocated to them based on family size.
+The briefing session explains the Housing Choice Voucher program rules and regulations.
+The tenants are advised on the proper procedure for finding housing regarding the bedroom size allocated to them based on family size.
 The applicant receives a Housing Choice Voucher that allows the applicant to begin their search for housing.